 We’d already worn our several pairs of virtual walking shoes by the time the Montreal Street Profile series hiked down Bleury, up Parc and across Maisonneuve.
 But, entertained by the sights, sounds, shops and smells, we hit Saint-Paul, Saint-Zotique, Crescent, Greene Avenue and went shopping on Sainte-Catherine.
 We decided we deserved a good time, so we headed next to Saint-Denis…

 Rue Saint-Denis begins down in Old Montreal, and heads all the way up to the northern tip of the island of Montreal, making it one of the few streets in the city to cross the entire island.
 Though it turns largely residential north of the expressway, for most of the time it is devoted to eating, drinking and all sorts of entertainment.
 It runs parallel to Saint-Laurent and indeed these two streets are quite similar- for many years, St-Denis was where the city’s French population went to socialize, while St-Laurent was where you’d find all the Anglos.
 These distinctions are no longer as clearly marked, as Montrealers of any language mostly just head to where the most fun can be found.
-Still, St-Denis offers a range of things to do that you won’t find on any other street in the city- especially if you like theatre.
+Still, St-Denis offers a range of things to do that you won’t find on any other street in the city- especially if you like theatre (make sure to check out La Vitrine’s great deals on show tickets).
 So much so that all we have the space to do here, is to start off at the bottom and work our way north, listing off the attractions, rapid-fire style…

 Quartier Latin: An area that deserves a post all to itself, the Quartier Latin is home to cafes, restos but most importantly, some of the Montreal’s most important cultural institutions.
 Its here that you’ll find the Grande Bibliotheque, the Cinematheque Quebecoise and the NFB’s Cinerobotheque.
 And that’s not even the whole of it!
 There’s also the Telus Theatre and the Theatre St-Denis, which is a longtime venue for shows during Just for Laughs, the comedy festival that closes down the street to traffic during the summer and fills it with all sorts of street performers.
 A summer must-see, for sure.